Ruben Perez - Special Crimes Bureau Chief

-Ruben Perez is a career prosecutor who recently retired from the Department of Justice, where he was an assistant U.S. attorney and chief of the Human Trafficking/Civil Rights Unit.
+Career prosecutor Ruben Perez returned to the Harris County District Attorney’s Office after retiring from the Department of Justice, where he was an assistant U.S. attorney and chief of the Human Trafficking/Civil Rights Unit.

-In 1981, he became a Harris County District Attorney’s Office prosecutor and spent 11 years handling a range of felonies including multiple death-penalty cases.
+In 1981, he joined the Harris County District Attorney’s Office and spent 11 years handling felonies, including multiple death-penalty cases.
 Ruben joined the Department of Justice in 1992.

-Also, the largest human trafficking case ever prosecuted in the continental United States was led by Ruben.
-More than 100 victims were rescued in one night.
+Additionally, he led the largest human trafficking case ever prosecuted in the continental United States: More than 100 victims were rescued in one night.

-Among the notable awards for his work are three Executive Office for United States Attorney’s Director’s Awards.
-He has also been recognized as among the distinguished alumni of Southwest Texas State.
+Ruben received three Executive Office for United States Attorneys Director’s Awards, and has earned recognition as among distinguished alumni of Southwest Texas State.